mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 title: Getting started
 ---

-This section is aimed at newcomers to Ligo and Tezos smart-contracts.
+This section is aimed at newcomers to Ligo and Mavryk smart-contracts.
 In this tutorial, we will go through the following step :
 -	Setting up the development environment,
 -	Writing a simple contract in Cameligo
 -	Testing the contract
--	Deploying the contract to Tezos
+-	Deploying the contract to Mavryk

 # Setting up the development environment.
 At the present moment, we recommend the user to develop on a UNIX system, GNU/Linux or MacOSX as the windows native binary is still in preparation.
 You can still use Ligo on windows through our docker image